 Takoyaki and okonomiyaki are the two dishes that are most representative of Osaka.
-They’re classic Osaka dishes that you can have anywhere in the city, especially takoyaki since it can be easily sold as street food.
+They’re classic Japanese dishes that you can have anywhere in Osaka, especially takoyaki since it can be easily sold as street food.

 Takoyaki is a ball-shaped snack made from wheat flour batter.
 It’s filled with diced octopus, tempura scraps, pickled ginger, and green onion, then topped with a dark takoyaki sauce.
 They’re often topped with Japanese mayo, green laver, and bonito flakes as well.

 Takoyaki is sweet, savory, and very soft – almost runny in consistency in the middle.
 It’s tasty and an easy snack to have on the go.
 If you’re visiting Osaka for the first time, then you need to try takoyaki.

 Wagyu is amazing.
 It refers to beef produced from any of the four breeds of Japanese cattle.
 Opinions may vary but the best brands – the ones genetically predisposed to intense marbling, are said to be from the Kobe – Matsusaka, and Saga regions of Japan.

 Every wagyu I’ve had in Japan has been delicious so I suggest trying it no matter where it’s from.
 At markets like Kuromon Ichiba, it’s often skewered and cooked on teppanyaki grills.

 Aside from seafood and street food stalls, there are a few restaurants at Kuromon Ichiba as well.
 If you’re in the mood for ramen, then you may want to try the tsukemen at Niboshi Ramen Tamagoro Kuromon.